enslaved46/Uart/Readme.md

-#This design was implemented in XIlinx Artrix7(cgs324-100CT Fpga.
-Supports multiple BaudRate via Generic.
-Needs requild after change in baud rate.
+**This design was implemented in XIlinx Artrix7(cgs324-100CT) Fpga.**

+Design Supports
+ - Multiple Budrate via Generic
+ - Contains Seven Segment Cntrl and driver.
+ - Debouncer Circuit
-#Design is sequential and has active low rst.
+ - Is sequential and has active low rst.
-#Contains Seven Segment Cntrl and driver.